Moon84/video_to_slides/README.md

 ## Main Functions

-1. Extract slides from videos
+1. Extract slides from videos：  extract slides based on Python-OpenCV；
+2. Delete repeat slides：
+    - based on opencv differentiation；
-2. Perform OCR on extracted slides
+    - Perform OCR（easyOCR） on extracted text from each slides，compare slides， delete continues slides
-3. Transcribe video audio to text
+5. Transcribe video audio to text by Whisper；seperate text based on timestamp of each slides；
-4. Generate PowerPoint presentations containing slides and transcribed text
+6. Generate PowerPoint presentations containing slides and transcribed text

 ## Software Structure